CCCU International Student Guide 2022

 Read more about the Sanctuary Scholarship to see if you meet the eligible criteria.

-It is important to think carefully about how you are going to manage money while you study.
+It is important to think about how you are going to manage money whilst you study, especially when taking student accommodation costs into account.
 Here are a few budgeting tips:

 Millions of people visit Canterbury every year.
-The beautiful and historic cathedral, surrounded by medieval cobbled streets, is close to our campus in the heart of the city.
+Our Canterbury Campus is at the heart of our beautiful city.

 Canterbury is close to London, which is just 40 minutes by train.
-The city is also easily accessible from continental Europe, making Canterbury a diverse and friendly place to study.
+It's also very easy to travel to Europe from the city.